usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 Configuration
 =============

-The home page of the app configures the settings for a compeition run.
+The home page of the app configures the settings for a competition run.
 This includes:

 * Trial config
 * Team config